 Garages must not be located on the corner section of the allotment facing 2 streets and must be located on or close to the side boundary that adjoins the neighbouring allotment.
-Vehicular access to Lot No. 33 must be via Gardenia Drive.

 For the purpose of these guidelines, the narrower of the two frontages is considered to be the primary street frontage and shall present as the architectural and frontage of the dwelling.